turingschool/community_content/README.markdown

 * Technology & Society
 * Technology & Ethics
 * Web Technologies

+**Module 3 and 4 students**: Your topic will be your job shadowing experience.

 When considering the content of your presentation, take care to promote a welcoming environment for all students regardless of their age, gender, socio-economic background, religious beliefs, or sexual orientation.